dangazineu/tako/docs/designs/exec-workflow-engine.md

 -   **Scrubbing**: As mentioned in the `Security` section, the names of these secrets will be used to scrub their values from logs.
 -   **Error Handling**: If a required secret is not present in the environment when `tako exec` is run, the execution will fail before any steps are run.

+**Note on Syntax**: The distinction between the `env` mapping for secrets and the `{{ . }}` interpolation for other values is a deliberate security measure.
+This ensures that secret values are never processed by the templating engine, preventing accidental disclosure in logs or debug output.

 -   **Debug Mode**: A `--debug` flag on `tako exec` will enable step-by-step execution, pausing before each step and waiting for user confirmation to proceed.
 Secret values will be redacted from any debug output.
 -   **State Inspection**: A `tako state inspect <run-id>` command will be provided to print the persisted state of a workflow, which is useful for debugging.
 Secret values are never persisted to the state file.